Blog post

 • Lack of UX expertise.
 Most banking products are clunky and contain unnecessary steps.
 An experienced UX team can help you figure out a better customer journey based on your goals and compliance requirements.

-Here’s how Intellias helped one of the top global banks slash the new account onboarding time from 3 days to 15 minutes.
+Learn how Intellias helped one of the top global banks slash their new account onboarding time from 3 days to 15 minutes.

 Read more